alibaba/BladeDISC/docs/tutorials/tensorflow_inference_and_training.md

-# Tutorial: Optimize TensorFlow Models with BladeDISC
+# Tutorial: Optimize TensorFlow Models with BladeDISC <!-- omit in toc -->

 In this tutorial, we show how to optimize TensorFlow models with BladeDISC for both inference and training.
 Users only need to add two lines of code to